← Back to perspectives

 One procedure.
 Authored.
 With a ledger.

 After a month, compare the records.
-Look at what the ledger tells you about consistency, completion, and the time each step takes.
-You'll learn more about your operation from one authored procedure than from a year of habits.
+You will learn more about your operation from one authored procedure than from a year of habits.

 Runbook turns habits into authored procedures — steps, gates, and a ledger that proves the work happened. onrunbook.com